 The situation changed radically in 2001 when the Cardwell family decided to focus on mining aquamarine gemstones.
 Accordingly, under the active supervision of fourth generation Craig Cardwell, mineral collecting on the south knob of Mt.
 Antero was restricted.
 In 2008 these claims were still legally valid.
 This forced a younger generation of collectors to move their collecting activities to areas that have not been prospected since 1956 when the first road up the mountain was opened.
 Steve Brancato after 2001 recovered the finest matrix aquamarine specimen ever known, as well as topaz and smoky quartz.
 Jeff Self and associates recovered large quantities of smoky quartz and associated minerals.
 Bryan Lees’ sublease on the Cardwell claims resulted in the 2005 discovery of the finest helvite crystals known from the locality.
 The 2000-2007 prospecting activity has been more intensive and surprisingly more successful than ever before, proving the locality is far from barren.
 This activity has not been without cost and strife involving claim holders, casual collectors, environmental activists and US government employees.

 The launching of the Weather Channel’s Prospectors show in the first part of 2013, which was filmed during the summer of 2012, was a great success for the media company, “High Noon Entertainment” .The participants for this “let’s pretend reality” show greatly enjoyed the publicity, which during the filming in the summer of 2013 brought them new difficulties from the state and federal environmental regulators.
 For mineral collectors, the show created un-wanted attention, uncertainty and conflicts with “wannabe” treasure hunters.
-A mineral claiming frenzy was the result, blanketing the area with claims of unknown, uncertain, and erroneous validity.
+A mineral claiming frenzy was the result, blanketing the area with claims of unknown, uncertain, and erroneous validity."

 Ed.
 Note: Mark also has a somewhat more technical version available for those interested in the technical aspects of geology.
-I'll try to link it here soon.